 FCIFC will fund projects that promote the common good in our community of Fort Collins and involve diverse groups of people in both the planning and implementation of the project.

-Promote dialogue and/or community education to increase understanding of diverse groups and perspectives, and initiate joint action and service.
+The project will promote dialogue and/or community education to increase understanding of diverse groups and perspectives, and initiate joint action and service.

-Build bridges between diverse faith communities or diverse community groups within Fort Collins.
+The project will build bridges between diverse faith communities or diverse community groups within Fort Collins.

 You may address questions to email@example.com.

-FCIFC Grants Team 2020
+FCIFC Grants Team 2021